P4tzr1ot/DietPi/README.md

 ## Introduction

-DietPi is an extremely lightweight Debian-based OS.
+This is a FORK of DietPi, an extremely lightweight Debian-based OS.
 It is highly optimised for minimal CPU and RAM resource usage, ensuring your SBC always runs at its maximum potential.

-The **dietpi programs** use lightweight whiptail menus.
-You'll spend more time enjoying DietPi and applications you need and less time staring at the command line.

-Use `dietpi-software` to quick and easy install **Ready to Run** & **Optimised** applications for your system.
-DietPi will do all the necessary configurations, including starting the services.
-Few highlights: [Desktop Environments](https://dietpi.com/docs/software/desktop/), [Remote Desktop Access](https://dietpi.com/docs/software/remote_desktop/), [Media Systems & Players](https://dietpi.com/docs/software/media/), [BitTorrent & Downloading](https://dietpi.com/docs/software/bittorrent/), [Cloud & Backup](https://dietpi.com/docs/software/cloud/), [Gaming & Emulation](https://dietpi.com/docs/software/gaming/), [Social & Search](https://dietpi.com/docs/software/social/), [Camera & Surveillance](https://dietpi.com/docs/software/camera/), [Networking](https://dietpi.com/docs/software/advanced_networking/), [System Stats & Management](https://dietpi.com/docs/software/system_stats/), [Home Automation](https://dietpi.com/docs/software/home_automation/), [Hardware & Voice Projects](https://dietpi.com/docs/software/hardware_projects/), [Webserver Stacks](https://dietpi.com/docs/software/webserver_stack/), [DNS Servers / Pi-hole](https://dietpi.com/docs/software/dns_servers/), [File Servers](https://dietpi.com/docs/software/file_servers/), [Printing](https://dietpi.com/docs/software/printing/) and much more.

-Use `dietpi-services` to control which installed software has higher or lower priority levels (nice, affinity, policy scheduler).

-`dietpi-update` automatically checks for updates and informs you when they are available.
-Update instantly, without having to write a new image. **DietPi automation** allows you to completely automate a DietPi installation with no user input, simply by configuring `dietpi.txt` before powering on.

-## The DietPi Project Team
+## Thanks to The DietPi Project Team

 ### Contributors